 Child restraints and the law

 In Victoria, children under seven years of age must be restrained in an approved child restraint or approved booster seat when travelling in a motor vehicle.
 Children over seven years of age and under 16 years must be restrained in a booster seat or adult seatbelt.
+For safety reasons, it is recommended to only transition children to the next category of restraint when they outgrow their current restraint.

 The rules require that: